-The NAP also performs an accountability function.
+The NAP performs an accountability function.
 Australians can expect education resources to be allocated in ways that ensure that all students achieve worthwhile learning during their time at school.
 The reported outcomes of the NAP enable the Australian public to develop a general national perspective on student achievement and, more specifically, an understanding of how their schools are performing.

-In 1999, ministers of education released the Adelaide declaration on national goals for schooling in the 21st century (Adelaide Declaration).
+In 1999, ministers of education released the Adelaide Declaration on National Goals for Schooling in the 21st Century (Adelaide Declaration).
 In this declaration, ministers agreed to report on progress towards the achievement of the national goals comparable by state and territory, using national key performance measures as the basis for reporting.
-In order to measure student achievement in relation to the national goals, ministers agreed to a program, called the National Assessment Program (NAP), to collect, analyse and report nationally comparable data on student achievement in literacy, numeracy, science, ICT and civics and citizenship.
+In order to measure student achievement in relation to the national goals, ministers agreed to a program, called the National Assessment Program (NAP), to collect, analyse and report nationally comparable data on student achievement in literacy, numeracy, science, ICT, and civics and citizenship.

-The Melbourne Declaration states that:
+The Melbourne Declaration stated that:

 assessment of student progress will be rigorous and comprehensive.
 It needs to reflect the curriculum, and draw on a combination of the professional judgement of teachers and testing, including national testing.